 It is now possible to push your advertisements into social media feeds as well.
 Using the same principle of browsing through your internet history, retargeting services and affiliate marketers can now push content directly into an interested prospective customer’s Twitter feed or Facebook wall as advertisements.
 So if you visited a popular tire store and browsed through a certain range of tires, chances are, you will see advertisements for the store when you sign into Facebook.
 As an affiliate marketer, this is a great opportunity for you to take advantage of as it enables you to target an interested customer on social media where he /she is likely to spend considerable time or visit at least once a day.

 According to the Quality Assurance Guidelines (QAG) of the Interactive Advertising Bureau, it is imperative that merchants be aware of where and how they are advertised.
 The guide recommends that merchants be able to request and analyze information as to how advertisements are bought, the current ad placements and placements available in the future.
 The guide further recommends that affiliate networks report the websites on which impressions or clicks occurred and allow merchants to approve or reject ad placements and purchases.

-Have you used retargeting?
+Have you used retargeting campaign?
 What has been your experience?
 Do let us know in the comments.

 - Creating A Successful Native Advertising Strategy January 29, 2021